Which insurance policies protect freelancers and contractors?

 This type of insurance is particularly beneficial to freelancers and contractors working on location, away from their premises, such as photographers and film-makers, IT contractors, and freelance copywriters and marketers.

-Office insurance starts from as little as £6.00 a month and also provides cover for your office premises and for business interruption.
+Office insurance starts from £6.00 a month and also provides cover for your office premises and for business interruption.

 All of these types of business insurance are available on our website, simply click the quote button below.